TalDerei/PLONK-Tutorial/README.md

 Snarkjs provides a tool that allows generating a solidity smart contract in order to validate this proof.
 It is generated starting from the multiplier.zkey.
 The output of the program is the `verifier.sol` file

-`snarkjs zkey export solidityverifier multiplier.zkey verifier.sol`
+`snarkjs zkey export solidityverifier circuit_final.zkey ../../contracts/plonk_verifier.sol`

 Now you can run this contract on remix (copy and paste it)